Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

 - Pay Groups, Custom Earning Groupings, and Payout Balances aren’t created as part of this wizard.

-To use this wizard, you must have Pay Groups in at least one of the following countries:
+To use this wizard, you must have pay groups in at least one of the following countries:

 - Australia